Skip to main content

 • Stand-to-sit lifts

-• State-of-the-art physical agents, like electrical stimulation, ultrasound, cryo-therapy, and paraffin
+• State-of-the-art physical agents, like electrical simulation, ultrasound, cryo-therapy, and paraffin

 • Upper extremity splinting